 - The student has passed the comprehensive examination.

-- The student and their supervising professor must recommend to the Graduate Adviser the names of the five faculty members whom they would like to have appointed to the dissertation committee.
-The student should contact the Graduate Coordinator for assistance in completing the necessary paper work for advancement to candidacy.
+- The student and their supervising professor must recommend to the Graduate Adviser the names of four faculty members (three departmental and one from outside department) whom they would like to have appointed to the dissertation committee.
+The student should contact the Graduate Coordinator for assistance in completing the necessary paperwork for advancement to candidacy.
 Only after the student has been advanced to candidacy and has the approval of the supervising professor, will the student be permitted to register for dissertation hours.

 Under the direction of the Supervising Professor and Dissertation Committee, the student will prepare a written dissertation proposal and make an oral presentation of it to the Dissertation Committee.
-Interested students, faculty and especially GSC (Graduate Studies Committee) members are also encouraged to attend the proposal presentation.
+Interested students, faculty, and especially Graduate Studies Committee (GSC) members are also encouraged to attend the proposal presentation.
 However, a quorum of the GSC is not required.
 The proposal will include an appropriate literature survey, extensive methodology, and preliminary results.
 The proposal should be presented following completion of the comprehensive exam.

 The dissertation is required of all candidates and must be an original contribution to scholarship based on independent research in the major area.
 It is expected to be a significant contribution to the body of the current research.
 Writing of the dissertation will be supervised by the Dissertation Committee, which is appointed by the Graduate Dean and will include the Supervising Professor, and at least two other members from the Exercise Science faculty.
 At least one member must be from outside the departmental Graduate Studies Committee.